nwuAI/ConferencesStastics/README.md

-Conference Stastics
+Conference Statistics
 ===
-The stastics information of top conference realted to information area including AI, ML, CV, etc
+The statistics information of top conference realted to information area including AI, ML, CV, etc

 # `Computer vision stastics are list at CVPR Directory /  ICCV Directory /  ECCV Directory`
 The top three conferences of computer vision are `CVPR, ICCV, ECCV`.